American Crossword Puzzle Tournament

 Solving At Home

-Now you can take part in the American Crossword Puzzle Tournament — and find out how you'd score — from your own home!
+You can take part in the American Crossword Puzzle Tournament from your own home!

-1. On Your Computer: Solve the puzzles online on the weekend of the tournament, or at anytime throughout the year.
-Details to follow.
+1. On Your Computer: Enter the Virtual Tournament -- Solve the puzzles online on the weekend of the tournament, including most Friday games.
+Join in the livestream and chat with other Virtual Tournament contestants.

 If you need help, call Michael Smith at 215-266-2802 (msmithacpt@gmail.com).